-The seventh-generation Volkswagen Golf GTI moves the hot hatch into a different era.
+The improved seventh-generation Volkswagen Golf GTI gets more power.
 Jonathan Crouch takes a look.

 Ten Second Review

-The big news for enthusiasts is that this GTI is available in two different power outputs.
-The standard car offers 220PS between 4,500 and 6,200rpm, enabling it to hit 62mph in just 6.5 seconds before reaching a top speed of 153mph.
-That'll be quick enough for most but for those who think that merely represents a good start, there's a 230PS GTI Performance model which covers the sprint in 6.4 seconds and reaches 155mph.
-If these gains sound like small beer to you, consider this.
-The GTI Performance also gets bigger brakes and an electronically controlled mechanical front axle differential lock for improved cornering.
+The big news for enthusiasts is that this GTI continues to be available in two different power outputs.
+Before, the standard car offered 220PS and there was a 230PS GTI Performance model.
+Now, Volkswagen has upped these outputs, so the normal version gets 230PS and the GTI Performance model features 245PS.
+Expect that to be enough to get you from rest to 62mph in only a fraction over 6s.
+As before, the GTI Performance variant also gets bigger brakes and an electronically controlled mechanical front axle differential lock for improved cornering.
 Both cars get a 'progressive steering' system which means low effort at parking speeds but a smooth, natural feel when moving from small steering angles to larger ones at speed, something that has often escaped designers of modern electrically-assisted steering systems.
 A six-speed gearbox is fitted as standard to both cars, with the option of a six-gear DSG twin-clutch transmission for those who don't fancy a clutch pedal.
+If you like the GTI look but want to optimise frugality, a GTD diesel variant using a 2.0 TDI 184PS powerplant continues to be offered.

 Design and Build

+The first thing you'll notice about this revised Golf GTI is probably its slightly sleeker front end.
+There are full-LED headlamps and the air intakes at either corner of the front bumper have been restyled too.
+Jewel-like LED tail lamps are now standard too, with smart animated flowing indicators too.
+Otherwise, things are much as before - which means that there's a choice between three or five-door hatch bodystyles, both of which sit on the Volkswagen Group's light, stiff and very sophisticated MQB chassis.
 There's no doubt that this is a seriously good looking car these days.
-Some of the detailing is quite exquisite such as the red grille piping extending inside the headlamp clusters, the smoked rear light lenses and the honeycomb grille, while the 17-inch Brooklyn alloy wheels also look the part.
-I predict that most customers will opt for the bigger 18 or 19-inch alloy wheel options.
-Red, black and white production paint finishes hark back to the Eighties heyday of the Golf GTI, while the bigger roof spoiler is neatly integrated to the roof line and door pillars.
-The original Golf's 'Jacky' tartan seats have been reprised, this time called 'Clark', and fitted with height adjustability and an adjustable lumbar support.
-There are even sliding drawers incorporated beneath.
+Some of the detailing is quite exquisite.
+Red, black and white production paint finishes hark back to the Eighties heyday of the Golf GTI, while the big roof spoiler is neatly integrated to the roof line and door pillars.
 The flat-bottomed steering wheel is a delight, with a circular hub and a deep dish with audio, telephone and cruise control buttons mounted on two of its three spokes.
 The dash is finished in an interesting capping which at first looks a little like carbon fibre but is in fact a technical finish that manages to escape the essential cheesiness of fake carbon.
 There's also a set of drilled pedals and a big alloy foot rest.

 Market and Model